-When a young girl in a small village on the Eastern Cape of South Africa discovered her passion for technology, learning, and teaching, she found a way out of poverty for herself and her family.
-Today, as a Cisco Networking Academy instructor at the CIDA ICT Academy in Johannesburg, Ntombozuko (Soso) Luningo guides a new generation of students toward economic empowerment and self-reliance with the Cisco-sponsored Learnership program.
+When a young girl in South Africa discovered her passion for technology, she found a way out of poverty for herself and her family.
+Ntombozuko (Soso) Luningo guides a new generation of students toward economic empowerment and self-reliance with the Cisco-sponsored Learnership program.

 “When you grow up in a township and go to school there,” explains Alfie Hamid, Cisco Corporate Affairs Regional Lead, “you generally do not have access to 21st century schooling, and, with your financial situation, you cannot afford university, your only opportunity is for menial labor and the poverty spiral continues.”